The 2014 Midterm Republican Wave

 This year, though there were again notable earned wins by genuine conservative entries across the nation, the midterm election was determined far more by Obama’s failures than Republican successes.

 Ahead of the election, American voters have been saturated with assertions from Republicans that the midterm election would be a referendum on Obama’s failed presidency, and they were right.
-Indeed, Democratic Party candidates have been scampering down rat holes to avoid Obama.
+Indeed, Democrat Party candidates have been scampering down rat holes to avoid Obama.

 On Election Day, I was greeted by this email message from Obama (yes, I’m on all of the Left’s email lists – it’s called “Recon”): “Despite all the cynicism America is making progress.
 Don’t let somebody else choose your future for you.
 If you don’t vote today, you’re letting someone else decide the future for you.
 You’re letting someone else pick a reality that will shape your life for two years.
 So don’t let it happen.”